 The Georgia Tech Yellow Jackets are going to be in need of some backcourt help in the near future, and there is one kid in particular who coach Brian Gregory should at least pay a visit to this offseason.

-Gregory needs to see just to see what this young man’s game is all about and possibly recruit to him Georgia Tech.
+Gregory needs to just see what this young man’s game is all about and possibly recruit to him Georgia Tech.
 His name is Kason Harrell.

 Who is Kason Harrell you ask?
 He is a 6-foot-3, 185 pound junior guard from Hempfield High School in Pittsburgh and is the No.1 guard in Western Pennsylvania, and he’s going to be a nice addition to someone’s recruiting class of 2015.